Regarding community safety, UBCM activities are comprised of three core areas:

 UBCM is focusing on a number of significant community safety issues facing local government, including but not limited to:

-UBCM also engages on a broader range of community safety issues including bylaw enforcement, court services, and road safety (including eTicketing and traffic fine revenue sharing).
+UBCM also engages on a broader range of community safety issues including bylaw enforcement, court services, and road safety.

 External Committee and UBCM Working Group Appointments